Boy, 5, dies after falling from harbour wall in Cornwall tourist town

 Devon and Cornwall Police have confirmed they are carrying out inquiries on behalf of the coroner.

-If anyone has information they are urged to contact the force on 101.
+If anyone has information they are urged to contact the force on 101 and quote log number 435 24 June.

 Join our commenting forum